Diana Fuss

-Diana Fuss is a professor of literature, film and feminist studies.
-She serves as Louis W. Fairchild Class of ‘24 Professor of English at Princeton University, New Jersey, United States.
+Diana Fuss is a professor of literature, film, and feminist studies.
+She is the emeritus Louis W. Fairchild Class of ‘24 Professor of English at Princeton University.

-Fuss earned her PhD in English and Semiotics from Brown University, Rhode Island, in 1988 and then joined the Princeton faculty.
+Fuss earned her PhD in English and Semiotics from Brown University and then joined the Princeton faculty in 1988.

-Her book The Sense of an Interior won the MLA James Russell Lowell Prize for outstanding scholarly book of the year.
-Her edited collection Inside/Out won both the ALA and VLS best book awards.
+Her book The Sense of an Interior won the Modern Language Association's James Russell Lowell Prize in 2004.

-The Pocket Instructor offers a collection of 101 exercises for the college classroom.
+She edited the collection Inside/Out and co-edited The Pocket Instructor: 101 Exercises for the College Classroom with William A. Gleason.